 The built-in interface supports Git:

-After installing magit using MELPA, invoke the main buffer with M-x magit-status
+After installing magit using MELPA, invoke the main buffer with M-x magit-status (or C-x g) and then:

 (setq vc-handled-backends (delq 'Git vc-handled-backends))